kubernetes-sigs/gateway-api/site-src/concepts/api-overview.md

 more portable spec.
 This behaviour will be made clear using the GatewayClass Status object.

-A Gateway MAY contain one or more *Route references* which serve to direct traffic for a subset of traffic *to a specific service.*
+A Gateway MAY be attached to one or more *Route references* which serve to direct traffic for a subset of traffic *to a specific service.*

 ### Route Resources